 As part of today’s post I made a donation to the cause.
 It is the very least I could do and I feel privileged to be able to help in some small way.

 Thanks to the generosity of matching sponsors Mediavine, OXO and Imperial Sugar that donation was multiplied by three.
 They will match your donations as well if you are inspired to give.
-You can click over to the donation site for more information and the opportunity to help.

 The charity started with a bake sale.
 Now they raise money by selling cookies online, through donations like mine and through generous souls who host bake sales and other events to raise money.